 We have spoken about how supermarkets tend to merchandise their retail shelving gondolas before.
 But there are plenty of other ways that large retailers encourage impulse purchases from their customers.
 Some of these can be replicated by independent retailers to increase sales too.

-In the interest of slowing shoppers down, some supermarkets use a clever floor tile trick.
-In the luxury aisles that contain nice-to-have items with bigger price tags, it is of particular interest to a supermarket to slow a customer down.
-To achieve this, floor tiles that are very slightly narrower than those used in the rest of the shop, line the floor in the luxury aisles.
+Some supermarkets have been even smarter about this.
+They use a clever floor tile trick.
+It is used in the luxury aisles that contain all of the nice-to-have items with bigger price tags.
+Floor tiles that are very slightly narrower than those used in the rest of the shop are used to line the floor in the luxury aisles.
 Although the size difference is minimal, shoppers fall under the illusion that they are travelling faster than they really are.
 As a result they slow their walking pace in these aisles.
 This makes them more likely to take in more of the items and go on to purchase them.
 Sneaky!

 Shopping trolleys are 3 times as large as they were when they first started being used in 1938.
 Brandwashed conducted an experiment where they doubled the size of shopping trolleys and found that customers began purchasing up to 40% more than they had been with the smaller trolleys.